sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 sensuctl asset info email-handler
 {{< /code >}}

-The sensu/sensu-email-handler dynamic runtime asset includes the `sensu-email-handler` command, which you will use when you [create the email handler definition][18] later in this guide.
+The sensu/sensu-email-handler dynamic runtime asset includes the `sensu-email-handler` command, which you will use when you create the email handler definition later in this guide.

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Add an event filter

-Event filters allow you to fine-tune how your events are handled and [reduce alert fatigue][7].
+Event filters allow you to fine-tune how your events are handled and reduce alert fatigue.
 In this guide, your event filter will send notifications only when your event's state changes (for example, for any change between `0` OK, `1` warning, and `2` critical).

 Here's an overview of how the `state_change_only` filter will work: